kittyafterdark/LumiSwarm-Studio/README.md

 URL still takes precedence.

 ## Authentication

-Lumiverse correctly does not expose the saved connection secret to extensions.
-Swarm Studio therefore:

 - Uses Lumiverse's saved secret for actual generation.
 - Tries anonymous SwarmUI metadata access first.
 - If SwarmUI requires authentication for model metadata, accepts a metadata-only `swarm_token` from the modal.
 The token is stored per user in Lumiverse's AES-256-GCM secure enclave and is only sent to the configured SwarmUI origin.